gherlint/gherlint/CONTRIBUTING.md

 ### Git Commit Message

-We strongly recommend you to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification while writing git commit messages.
+We strongly recommend that you follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification while writing git commit messages.

 Quick summary of the specification: